TheJacksonLaboratory/nextflow-sra-cloud/README.md

 ## Configuring SRAtoolkit
 You need to run `vdb-config --interactive` to configure the Sratoolkit.
 As it is not a good practice to commit credentials to github, dockerhub or any public repository, this example tries to bypass the interactive mode.
 The approach here is to run `vdb-config --interactive` once and use the `user-settings.mkfg` file generated in the ~/.ncbi directory (or /root/.ncbi directory).
 You need to provide the `user-setting.mkfg` in this nexflow example.
 You can store this file locally or in the cloud and provide the path with the `params.infile` variable.

+Follow these instructions to run `vdb-confg`: https://edwards.sdsu.edu/research/accessing-sra-in-the-cloud/ and generate the user-setting.mkfg file.

 >> you should not share configuration files in GitHub or any public repositories.

 ## References